Middlewares

 9

 Then, create a new file in your middlewares folder.
-Create a new Class definition then add the Middleware decorator.
+Create a new Class definition and then add the Middleware decorator.

 import {Context} from "@tsed/platform-params";